 ● (m* BWF1) for the nF2mF1 products

-where BWF1 represents the test signal RF bandwidth or channel bandwidth in case of single carrier, or sub-block bandwidth in case of the interfering signal is located inside the sub-block gap.
+where BWF1 represents the test signal RF bandwidth, or channel bandwidth in case of single carrier, or sub-block bandwidth.

 6.7.4.2.3 Additional minimum requirement (BC3) test procedure

 1) Set the BS to transmit the test signal according to clause 5 at maximum output power according to the applicable test configuration.